Skip to main content

 It also supports the development and promotion of an innovative and competitive European HPC ecosystem, geared to the needs of users and based on a supply chain that ensures components, technologies and knowledge that limit the risk of interruptions.

-Pillars of Activity
+Pillars of activity

-Calls access to EuroHPC's supercomputers
+Calls for access to EuroHPC supercomputers

 For more information on access methods, access policy and Frequently Asked Questions (FAQ), please visit this page.

-Calls EuroHPC Research and Innovation
+EuroHPC Calls Research and Innovation

 EuroHPC's research and innovation (R&I) Calls are defined in the annual Work Programs and mainly cover the Technology, Applications & Data and International Cooperation pillars of the Partnership.
-Up-to-date information on the EuroHPC R&I Calls , including deadlines for submitting proposals and links to the application submission portal, can be found here.
+Up-to-date information on EuroHPC's R&I Calls , including deadlines for submitting proposals and links to the application submission portal, can be found here.

 The European Union's co-financing rates vary according to the objectives of the respective topics and the levels of technological maturity (TRL) to be developed, i.e. depending on whether it is a "Research and Innovation Action", "Innovation Action", "Coordination and Support Action", or others.